jgorman/rails_ubuntu/README.md

 - https://gorails.com/deploy/ubuntu/18.04

-Tested on Ubuntu 16.04 and 18.04 with Postgres and Mysql.
+Tested on Ubuntu 16.04 and 18.04 with Postgres and MySQL.

 Available from the Chef Supermarket or the latest version on Github.